asharbinkhalil/Huffman-file-Compression/README.md

 Project: Data Compression
 Data Structure Spring 2022

+How to run:
+This repositry is only compatible with Visual Studio
+1. Download as Zip.
+2. Extract the folder in source/repo directory of visual studio on your computer.
+3. Open the .sln file.
+4. Success:)

 Introduction
 This project's purpose is to build a data compression method.
 That is, we want to convey the same information in a smaller amount of space given particular data.
 We'll be concentrating on